 There are many student-led groups on campus working on food issues—from food security to food innovation, growing your own food to reducing waste of food.
 Scroll down for a list of student groups across campus, and find the one that’s right for you!

-BFI has limited funds to support student-run events.
+BFI has a small annual budget for supporting the activities of UC Berkeley food and agriculture-related student groups.
 If you are interested in obtaining financial support from BFI, please fill out the simple application form here.

 Bear Pantry at Berkeley

 The Bear Pantry serves low-income UC Berkeley students with dependent children living in University Village.
 The only requirements for access to the resources of the Bear Pantry are that they have minor children living in their home and that their expected family contribution amount is $1000 or below.
 Special consideration is given to international student families and other families with exigent circumstances.